MartinKlapacz/Interactive-Linear-Regression/README.md

 - start the program

-To start the program run:
+# Start the program:
-source ./bin/activate
+- source ./bin/activate
-python main.py
+- python main.py

-Description:
+# Description:
 Each click on the left window will create a new point.
 If there are at least two points, a regression curve will appear and will take the existing points into consideration.